 Support we provide

-We can offer a range of support based on your individual needs and how your disability, learning difference or health condition affects your studies.
+We can offer a range of support based on your individual needs and how your disability, learning difference, neurodiverse or health condition affects your studies.

-Support can be provided in a variety of ways:
+The learning support we offer can be delivered in a variety of ways:

 1:1 Specialist Support

-We can engage professional staff to work with you on a 1:1 basis delivering specialised types of support such as Manual or Electronic Notetaking, Specific Learning Differences Tuition, Mental Health Mentoring or Proofreading.
-You can find more information about the support provided by Mental Health and Autism Mentors here.
+We can engage professional staff to work with you on a 1:1 basis delivering specialised types of support such as Manual or Electronic Notetaking, Specific Learning Differences Tuition, Specialist Mentors for Mental Health or Autism.
+All of our staff are professionally trained and qualified, and are registered with the relevant professional bodies.
+You can find more information about the support provided by Mental Health and Autism Specialist Mentors here.